y2236li/Kiwi-Reasearch/README.md

 Before deep Q learning model was trained<br>
 <a href="https://imgflip.com/gif/3lr8ou"><img src="https://i.imgflip.com/3lr8ou.gif" title="made at imgflip.com"/></a> <br>
-After training, we could see that the model is tuned to a higher accuracy we shorter time<br>
+After training, we could see that the model is tuned to a higher accuracy with shorter time<br>
 <a href="https://imgflip.com/gif/3lr975"><img src="https://i.imgflip.com/3lr975.gif" title="made at imgflip.com"/></a> <br>

+**Why don't you use grid search since there is only one hyperparameter to tune?** <br>
+- This is for the convinience of visualization.
+If there are two hyperparameters, 3D visualization cost a lot computing power.
+Over two hyperparameters, we might not be able to show the optimization process so intuitively

+### Functionality
+#### Why deep Q learning? <br>
+- We paraphrased the mission as building a climber machine whose goal is to find the highest position (accuracy) of the geometry <br>
+#### Policy for the climber <br>
+- Reward: Accuracy from PLS model
+- States: The accuracies surrounding the agent and hyperparameter's value
+- Actions: Increase or decrease hyperparameter's value by specific value options
+- Gamma: 0.9
+- Game Over: Once the agent steps to the edges at the two ends or stay idles after several steps.

+#### Accuracy meaturement <br>
+- We split the data into training and testing data.
+By inputing the hyperparameter values returned from deep Q learning model to PLS model, we calculate R square value as the accuracy of the PLS model.